buluma/ansible-collection-roles/roles/gitlab/README.md

 # uninstalled.
 This makes the role not idempotent, so CI ruby is not un-
 # installed.
 gitlab_cleanup_ruby: yes

+# This role checks for outstanding database migrations.
+The role wil wait for
+# migrations to finish.
+This value is in minutes.
+gitlab_database_migrations_retries: 300

 # You can install all roles but not specifying any role, or select a few roles.
 # gitlab_roles: